Domestic Cleaning Hacks My Mother Never Told Me

 And now I can pass these clever cleaning hacks on to you – and maybe to my Mum as well, whether or not she’s reading this.

 Double Up Bean Bag Covers

-Beanbags are comfy and versatile, and they are a warm and friendly addition to an interior – and if you don’t like them as part of your daily look and just want to get them out when you’ve got a few extra visitors to seat, you can put them in a cupboard!
-However, they’re also popular with pets and they’re as prone to spills as other seating.
+Beanbags are comfy and versatile, and they are a warm and friendly addition to an interior – and if you don’t like them as part of your daily look and want to get them out when you’ve got a few extra visitors to sit, you can put them in a cupboard!
+However, they’re also popular with pets, and they’re as prone to spills as other seating.
 Although you can call on an upholstery cleaning service to get the pet hair and spilt coffee off a beanbag coffee, it is possible to wash a bean bag cover.

 But what do you do about all those horrible little beads of polystyrene inside the beanbag?
 I’ve heard advice saying that you should do the job of taking the cover off and putting the beans back in again in the bathtub.
 However, this is a major headache and assumes that you’ve got a bathtub to start with.

 It’s much, much simpler just to put a second cover over the first beanbag cover.
 Think pillowcases.
-Then when that outer case gets a bit dingy, if you’re not going to call on the carpet cleaning company to come around with their upholstery cleaning machines, then you can take that outer cover off and wash that without any headaches.
+Then when that outer case gets a bit dingy, if you’re not going to call on the carpet cleaning company to come around with their upholstery cleaning machines, you can take that outer cover off and wash that without any headaches.